Interrupt/systemshock/README.md

 Shockolate is a cross platform source port of System Shock, using SDL2.
 This runs well on OSX, Linux, and Windows right now, with some missing features that need reviving due to not being included in the source code that was released.

-The end goal for this project is something like what Chocolate Doom is for Doom: an experience that closely mimics the original, but portable and with some quality of life improvements - and mod support!
+The end goal for this project is something like what Chocolate Doom is for Doom: an experience that closely mimics the original, but portable and with some quality of life improvements including an OpenGL renderer and mod support!

 Join our Discord to follow along with development: https://discord.gg/m45xPan